European Union Institute for Security Studies

-The European Union Institute for Security Studies (EUISS) is the EU's think tank for foreign and security policy.

-Its core mission is to provide analysis on security and defence issues, and organise discussion forums to help formulate EU policy.
+The European Union Institute for Security Studies (EUISS) is an agency of the European Union (EU) serving as the EU's in-house foreign and security policy think tank, associated with the Common Foreign and Security Policy.
+It is based in Paris and has full intellectual freedom, guaranteed within its legal basis as established by the Council of the European Union.
+Its core mission is to provide analysis on foreign, security and defence policy issues to inform the EU's strategic choices.
+It organise discussion forums to help formulate EU policy.
 It also acts as an interface between European experts and decision makers.

-Based in Paris, the EUISS is an agency of the European Union (EU) with full intellectual freedom.